joan-esteban/jebackup/README.md

 It is composed by two parts:
 - jebackup.sh : Do the incremental backup in tgz files
-- rotate.sh : Take care of old backup removing it
+- jerotate.sh : Take care of old backup removing it

 # Quick setup